 UVA rays account for up to 95 percent of the UV radiation that reaches the Earth’s surface.
 They are present with equal intensity throughout the day and penetrate the skin more deeply than UVB rays.
 This type of radiation plays a key role in photoaging: It alters the DNA of cells in the dermis, causing damage to structural proteins like collagen and elastin.
 With a weakened structure, the skin begins to sag and develop fine lines and wrinkles.

 UVB rays cause damage in the skin’s more superficial layers and are responsible for skin reddening and sunburn.
 They are also more closely linked with the development of skin cancer.
 The intensity of UVB rays varies by season, location and time of day.
-These rays are at peak intensity between 10AM and 4PM PST from April to October but have the potential to damage skin year-round.
-Unlike UVA rays, they cannot pass through glass and will reflect back towards the skin, hitting it twice - and causing more damage.
+These rays are at peak intensity between 10am and 4pm from April to October but have the potential to damage skin year-round.
+Unlike UVA rays, they cannot pass through glass and will reflect back towards the skin, hitting it twice and causing even more damage.

 So, why are sunburns so bad?
 Aside from their immediate pain and discomfort, sunburns also cause long-lasting damage to the skin.
 Sunburns contribute to premature aging in the form of fine lines, wrinkles, sagging skin and sun spots.
 They also play a major role in the development of skin cancer.
 According to the Skin Cancer Foundation, the risk for melanoma doubles if you have had more than five sunburns, and one in five Americans will develop skin cancer by age 70.